Supervisory Mathematical Statistician, Biostatistics Branch Chief — Division of Bioinformatics and Biostatistics

 Dong Wang, Ph.D.

-Dr. Dong Wang received his Ph.D. in Genetics from Iowa State University in 2003 and received his Ph.D. in Statistics in 2006 also from Iowa State University.
-He was a faculty member in the Department of Statistics, University of Nebraska-Lincoln from 2006 to 2014 with the rank of assistant professor and later associate professor.
+Dr. Dong Wang received his Ph.D. in genetics in 2003 and his Ph.D. in statistics in 2006 from Iowa State University.
+He was a faculty member in the Department of Statistics, University of Nebraska-Lincoln, from 2006 to 2014 with the rank of assistant professor and later, associate professor.
 He worked for three years as the leader of Statistics and Mathematics Group at Dow AgroSciences between 2014 and 2016.
-He joined NCTR in December 2016 as a senior staff fellow in the Biostatistics Branch of Division of Bioinformatics and Biostatistics.
+He joined NCTR in December 2016 as a senior staff fellow in the Biostatistics Branch of the Division of Bioinformatics and Biostatistics.
 In 2019, Dr. Wang became the branch chief of the Biostatistics Branch.